 8. River Safari

 Elderly-friendly facilities: Wheelchairs are available for rent free of charge.
-You also have the option to rent an electric scooter to increase mobility for your senior family members.
+You also have the option to rent an electric scooter.
 Electric scooters will cost $20 to rent for the first three hours and $5 for every additional hour thereafter.
 You can rent electric scooters from the park’s reception counter.

 Cost: Single entry to the River Safari costs $17 for senior citizens above the age of 60 who are Singapore citizens, PRs and holders of MOM-approved passes.
 Prices for adults and youth aged 13 to 17 is $34.20 while child tickets are $23.40.
 You can purchase Amazon River Quest tickets online daily, at $5 for adults and $3 for children.